StarRocks/starrocks/docs/en/integrations/hive_bitmap_udf.md

 ## Usage examples

-### Generate Bitmap in Hive and load it into StarRocks in binary format
+### Generate Bitmap in Hive and load it into StarRocks in Binary format

 1. Create a Hive source table.